Housing

 What you need to know about choosing on-campus housing and disability housing accommodations:

-- You are responsible for self-selecting your room and contacting the Housing office if it does not meet your disability access need.
+• You are responsible for self-selecting a room and contacting the Housing Office if it does not meet your disability access need.
+You do not need to re-apply for disability-related housing accommodations through SDS (unless your accommodation needs have changed).

 Follow these steps if you are already approved for a housing accommodation through SDS and you wish to live on campus next year: